Past, Present, and Future of Bug Tracking in the Generative AI Era: Introduction

 In this article, we introduce a visionary AI-powered framework that leverages LLMs to automate key aspects of the bug tracking process.
 Our framework enables users to report bugs in natural language, allowing AI-driven automation to assist in reproduction, classification, validation, resolution, and verification.
 By reducing reliance on manual triaging and streamlining communication, our approach would enhance efficiency while maintaining human oversight where necessary, and decrease time to resolution (TTR).

-By automating repetitive and time-consuming tasks and bridging the end-users, who are usually non-technical, and the technical developers, our vision significantly reduces the time and human effort required for bug triaging and resolution.
-It also addresses communication issues\footnote{\url{https://github.com/huggingface/transformers/issues/39803}} that often arise during bug tracking.
-Through automation, we aim to minimize human involvement in repetitive tasks\footnote{\url{https://github.com/huggingface/transformers/issues/40136}} that typically happen during bug tracking while maintaining high accuracy and efficiency in bug resolution.
+By automating repetitive and time-consuming tasks and bridging the gap between end-users, who are usually non-technical, and developers, who form the technical side, our vision aims to reduce the time and human effort required for bug reporting and resolution.
+It also addresses communication issues\footnote{\url{https://github.com/microsoft/vscode/issues/519}} that often arise during bug tracking.
+Through automation, we aim to minimize human involvement in repetitive tasks\footnote{\url{https://github.com/pytorch/pytorch/issues/77764}} that typically happen during bug tracking while maintaining high accuracy and efficiency in bug resolution.
 We discuss the potential challenges and long-term research opportunities in integrating AI-driven automation into software maintenance workflows, specifically in bug tracking.
 We envision a future where AI and human collaboration, within a human-in-the-loop (HIL) system, redefines software maintenance.

 In the following sections, we first explain the historical evolution of bug tracking systems from early solutions to the contemporary bug tracking systems with their limitations in Section \ref{sect:histAndCurrentSystems}, our proposed bug tracking framework in Section \ref{sect:proposedSystem}, then, we discuss the possible implications and open challenges in Section \ref{sect:discussion}.
 We conclude our study in Section \ref{sect:conclusion}.